EnhancedNetwork/TOHE-Docs/options/Settings/System.md

     * <font color=#ffff00>Host</font> - Everyone appears as the host's skin
     * <font color=#ffc0cb>KARPED1EM</font> - Everyone appears as KARPED1EM's skin (the original creator of the mod)
     * <font color=#6c2b3d>Loonie</font> - Everyone appears as Loonie's skin (the current maintainer of the mod)
-    * Lauryn - Everyone appears as Lauryn's skin (the current web developer's girlfriend)
+    * Lauryn - Everyone appears as Lauryn's skin (the web developer's girlfriend)
-    * Moe - Everyone appears as Moe's skin (the current web developer)
+    * Moe - Everyone appears as Moe's skin (the web developer)

 * <font color=cyan>Enable Youtuber Plan</font>
   * <font color=green>ON</font>: Host can use the command `/up [rolename]` to get the specified role on the next game - Requires Permissions